 The treatment for soft tissue injuries depends mainly on the severity of the damage.
 Mild injuries require only some rest, while severe injuries require physical therapy or even surgery to repair.

 RICE is an acronym for “rest, ice, compression, and elevation.”
-This is the standard form of treatment for Grade 0 and Grade 1 soft tissue injury recovery.
+This is the standard form of treatment for grade 0-1 soft tissue injury recovery.
 When a doctor advises RICE treatment, they will likely advise you to rest the muscle.
 If it is an arm, avoid motion and lifting.
-If it is a leg, do not put weight on it and keep it up.
+If it is a leg, do not put weight on it and keep it elevated.

 RICE, however, is usually only one part of treatment for these injuries and does not have a set amount of time.
-Recovery can take a very long time for Grade 2 and 3 soft tissue damage.
+Recovery can take a very long time for grade 2-3 soft tissue damage.

 Doctors often prescribe pain meds and anti-inflammatories when treating soft tissue injuries.
 Over-the-counter medicines such as ibuprofen or acetaminophen can sometimes be used for minor injuries.
 Doctors may prescribe prescription drugs for more severe damage.

 Physical therapy is integral to recovering from most serious soft tissue injuries.
-As muscles, ligaments, and tendons heal, they can change shape or become tight.
+Muscles, ligaments, and tendons can change shape or become tight as they heal.
 Physical therapy can help gently stretch them and improve their range of motion, flexibility, and strength to get them back to their original function or as close to it as possible.

 Soft tissue injuries can take a few weeks to several months to heal.
 Some conditions, however, can become debilitating and cause long-term or even lifelong disability and chronic pain.
 People often think of broken bones as the worst kind of injury.
 Still, serious soft tissue damage can take much longer than broken bones to knit, and sometimes accident victims in car accident claims involving these types of injuries are never the same again.

-The first few days after a soft tissue injury see the victim in the acute injury phase.
-They may experience swelling, bruising, bleeding, and a great deal of pain.
+The first few days after a soft tissue injury, the victim is in the acute injury phase.
+They may experience swelling, bruising, bleeding, and significant pain.
 Medical treatment is essential during this period because the injury can get worse if not addressed quickly.